Hanestad

 Hanestad is a village in Rendalen Municipality in Innlandet county, Norway.
 The village is located along the river Glomma, about 15 km southwest of the village of Bergset.
 The Norwegian National Road 3 runs through the village.
-The Rørosbanen railway line also runs through the village, stopping at Hanestad Station, the only railroad station in Rendalen.
+The Rørosbanen railway line also runs through the village, stopping at Hanestad Station, the only railroad station in Rendalen Municipality.
 In 2021, the village had 40 residents.